artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 The short report shown in the console log of the related :ref:`job details <job-details>` page will include a count of rows that have values that exceed the 11 character limit.
-The downloadable :ref:`verbose report <csv-validation-short-long>` will also include an output of the problematic values in the Details section.
+The downloadable :ref:`detailed report <csv-validation-short-long>` will also include an output of the problematic values in the Details section.

 **Recommendation**